 2. Morgan Cook

 Morgan Cook, a former fashion student from New York City, runs a blog called Mostly Eco Morgan.
 It shares tips on living an environmental life and household waste, mixed in with titbits on feminism, racial justice, mental health, and a healthy appreciation for the World’s Greatest Living Popstar, Lorde.

-From sharing guides on her favourite ethical brands to shouting out Who Gives a Crap, the plastic-free toilet paper company that builds toilets in low-income countries with every sale — at a time when toilet paper is reportedly becoming less sustainable all the time — Cook’s TikTok posts to her 12,300 followers are all about “perfectly imperfect pro-planet things.”
+From sharing guides on her favorite ethical brands to shouting out Who Gives a Crap, the plastic-free toilet paper company that builds toilets in low-income countries with every sale — at a time when toilet paper is reportedly becoming less sustainable all the time — Cook’s TikTok posts to her 12,300 followers are all about “perfectly imperfect pro-planet things.”

 3. Shane Brown

 Shane Brown lives some life.
 While the rest of us are sipping from our reusable water bottles on sweaty, crowded, masked-up commutes, the man known better as “Shanger Danger” is usually found filming himself snorkeling off the coast of Hawaii.

 The self-proclaimed “CEO of the Ocean” first moved to Oahu to study engineering, before discovering his true passion: the, um, ocean.
 So now he spends his days swimming with fish, shooting GoPro videos for his 9.1 million TikTok followers, and picking up any plastic products he finds along the way.

 It’s the run to the car with no shorts for me♬ original sound - CEO of the Ocean

 4. Leah Thomas

 Author, blogger, and climate activist Leah Thomas founded the Intersectional Environmentalist to connect the environmental movement to social problems, especially within the context of racial injustice.
 She lives in California, has a degree in environmental science and policy, and has a book coming out soon.